maximilionus/telegram-dark-shell/README.md

 </details>

 ## Download specific version
-If you want to download a specific version of theme <ins>DON'T</ins> search for it in [Releases](https://github.com/maximilionus/Telegram-Dark-Shell/releases).
-Instead, go to the [Versions Archive](./VERSIONS_ARCHIVE.md), and you'll find a table with all versions and links to them.
+If you want to download a specific version of this theme <ins>DO NOT</ins> search for it in [Releases](https://github.com/maximilionus/Telegram-Dark-Shell/releases).
+Instead, go to the [Versions Archive](./VERSIONS_ARCHIVE.md) where you'll find a table containing all versions of this theme along with their respective download links.

 # Development Status